-Crooked tip or crooked nose
+- Crooked tip or crooked nose

-	Before performing revision nose surgery, Dr. Abramson works with the patient to

-	identify the reason why they are unhappy with the results of the primary nose

-	surgery and then sets specific and realistic goals for the revision procedure.

-	Vague statements or abstract goals are counterproductive and will not help

-	Abramson develop a successful treatment plan.
-It’s also important not to be

-	premature in decisions regarding a secondary nose procedure.
-Swelling distorts

-	the final results of a nose job; recovery period of a rhinoplasty procedure can

-	take a year to 18 months for the swelling from a primary procedure to fully

-	dissipate.

-	In the case of over-correction, there may not be enough cartilage left to

-	properly sculpt the nose.
-Dr. Abramson may need to graft cartilage from other

-	areas of the body to reconstruct the nose.
-Common cartilage sources are the ear

-	and ribs.
-The patient may also have scars and tight skin from the primary

-	rhinoplasty procedure.
-When these factors come into play, revision rhinoplasty

-	essentially becomes much like a reconstructive surgery, which is why it’s

-	critical to have an experienced nose reconstruction surgeon like Dr. Abramson.

-	Dr. Abramson is double board certified by the American Board of Otolaryngology

-	and the American Board of Facial Plastic and Reconstructive Surgery.
-He also

-	provides individualized ear, nose, and throat care for patients of ENT of

-	Georgia.
+Before performing revision nose surgery, Dr. Abramson works with the patient to identify the reason why they are unhappy with the results of the primary nose surgery.
+He then sets specific and realistic goals with the patient for the revision procedure.
+Vague statements or abstract goals are counterproductive and will not help Dr. Abramson to develop a successful treatment plan.
+It’s also important not to be premature in decisions regarding a secondary nose procedure.
+Swelling distorts the final results of a nose job; recovery period of a rhinoplasty procedure can take a year to 18 months for the swelling from a primary procedure to fully dissipate.

+In the case of over-correction, there may not be enough cartilage left to properly sculpt the nose.
+Dr. Abramson may need to graft cartilage from other areas of the body to reconstruct the nose.
+Common cartilage sources are the ear and ribs.
+The patient may also have scars and tight skin from the primary rhinoplasty procedure.
+When these factors come into play, revision rhinoplasty essentially becomes much like a reconstructive surgery, which is why it’s critical to have an experienced nose reconstruction surgeon like Dr. Abramson.
+Dr. Abramson is double board certified by the American Board of Otolaryngology and the American Board of Facial Plastic and Reconstructive Surgery.
+He also provides individualized ear, nose, and throat care for patients of ENT of Georgia.